Image Super-Resolution using Efficient Striped Window Transformer: Methodology

-where $h \times w = N$.
-The above equation shows that the complexity of the striped window mechanism is lower than that of the shifted window mechanism, proving its efficiency.
-Moreover, the striped window mechanism models the long-term dependence between blue and orange positions in a single WSA, indicating that the transformer can further enhance the dependence between the two positions using the shifted window mechanism.
-In a nutshell, the proposed mechanism can be simply embedded into the existing mechanism to further improve the transformer performance.
+where $N = k \times k$ denotes the total number of pixels in a local window.
+The above equation shows that the complexity of the striped window mechanism is lower than that of the shifted window mechanism, which proves its efficiency.
+We exclude the discussion of the overlapped window mechanism due to its excessive computational complexity.
+Please refer to \cite{HAT, ESRT} for more information.